gorbit99/codewindow.nvim/README.md

   width_multiplier = 4, -- How many characters one dot represents
   z_index = 1, -- The z-index the floating window will be on
-  show_cursor = true, -- Show the cursor position in the minimap screen_bounds = 'lines' -- How the visible area is displayed, "lines": lines above and below, "background": background color window_border = 'single' -- The border style of the floating window (accepts all usual options) relative = 'win' -- What will be the minimap be placed relative to, "win": the current window, "editor": the entire editor events = { 'TextChanged', 'InsertLeave', 'DiagnosticChanged', 'FileWritePost' } -- Events that update the code window }
+  show_cursor = true, -- Show the cursor position in the minimap screen_bounds = 'lines', -- How the visible area is displayed, "lines": lines above and below, "background": background color window_border = 'single', -- The border style of the floating window (accepts all usual options) relative = 'win', -- What will be the minimap be placed relative to, "win": the current window, "editor": the entire editor events = { 'TextChanged', 'InsertLeave', 'DiagnosticChanged', 'FileWritePost' }, -- Events that update the code window }
 ```
 config changes get merged in with defaults, so defining every config option is unnecessary (and probably error prone).